 Now, if you're ready to begin to understand your emotions and eliminate that short fuse of anger or lingering anxiety, practice the following five steps to support you.
 This vital process will enhance your life and give you greater emotional well-being when utilized.

 STEP 1: Identify your feeling.

 What are you feeling?
 Name the emotion.
 Are you sad, excited, anxious, resentful, angry, or jealous?
 Just by naming what you're feeling, emotions will slow down and subside.
 Or is your inner world a whole cluster of emotions clashing together?
 Breathe in and out slowly.
 Pull them apart and see if you can name each one.
 Arrange them as you would organize children in a single file for a field trip.
-When we haven't listened to our emotions for a long time, they can be all compressed together, or we can have difficulty recognizing them.
+When you haven't listened to your emotions for a long time, they can be compressed together, or you can have difficulty recognizing them.
 Be patient.

 Related reading: "How to Resolve Conflicting Emotions with Emotional Intelligence."

 STEP 2: Ask how you would like to feel.